What is true now

 All this to say I don't really have an official job title these days, but I am still pursuing my life's work: creating beauty, offering encouragement, trying to be a positive force in the world.
 This has looked like many different things throughout my career - commercial artwork, books, retreats, and courses.
 Alongside this, I have also come to appreciate all the ways I am able to express and embody this work no matter what I'm doing, whether working on a new book, setting my table for dinner guests, or mailing a package.
 In other words, it all flows from the same source.

-I am thrilled to announce my latest book - The Meandering River of Unfathomable Joy: Finding God and Gratitude in India - which will be released later this fall.
-Pre-orders will begin in mid-October.
-Keep an eye on my Instagram feed for the latest news and updates, or join my email list below and be the first to know.
+I am thrilled to announce my latest book - The Meandering River of Unfathomable Joy: Finding God and Gratitude in India - has just been released.
+The first books will ship in early November.
+Order now to be among the first to add this to your library.
+Keep an eye on my Instagram feed for other news and updates, or join my email list below and be the first to know.

 October 2018 | Milwaukee, Wisconsin